havocp/xsbt-wiki/Getting-Started/Getting-Started-Full-Def.md

 expressions.
 You can write any Scala code including `val`, `object`, and method definitions.

-_The recommended approach is to define settings in `.sbt` files, using `.scala` files when you need to factor out a `val` or `object` or method definition._
+_One recommended approach is to define settings in `.sbt` files, using `.scala` files when you need to factor out a `val` or `object` or method definition._